HMS Claverhouse

 HMS Claverhouse was a shore establishment of the British Royal Navy, based at Granton, Edinburgh.
-It is a listed building, used as a training centre for E Squadron, 205 (Scottish) Field Hospital (Volunteers).
+It is a listed building.
+Until 2023, when 205 (Scottish) Field Hospital (Volunteers) RAMC was disbanded, the hospital's E Squadron used it as a training centre.

 History

 Early years

 The building was originally part of a planned waterside development by the Duke of Buccleuch in the late 1830s and was completed in 1938.
-The site was important as it fronted onto the new pier.
-The design is attributed to William Burn by John Gifford, Colin McWilliam and David Walker in Edinburgh, although previous descriptions state that it was designed by John Henderson.
+The site was important as it fronted the new pier.
+The design is attributed to William Burn by John Gifford, Colin McWilliam, and David Walker in Edinburgh, although previous descriptions state that it was designed by John Henderson.

 It is a 3-storey building with a basement.
 It is symmetrical and rectangular-plan in the classical tradition.
 The exterior is coursed, tooled sandstone with ashlar dressings; decorative features include band courses above and below piano nobile, V-jointed angle quoins, eaves cornice and architraved windows.
 There is a Doric entrance porch on the west side.
 Cast-iron torchere lamp standards with nautical finials flank the entrance.